 To find out more about NHS Ayrshire and Arran please visit our website -

-An opportunity has arisen for a Advanced Physiotherapist/Nurse in Lymphoedema at University Hospital Crosshouse.
+An exciting opportunity has arisen for a Rotational Physiotherapist based at East Ayrshire.

 What you will do:

-For further information n the role please click the link below to view the job description
+For further information on the role please click the link below to view the job description

 Knowledge, training and/or experience required to do the job: